AlgoMaster Logo

 Walk through the bucket array from index 0 to n-1, appending each bucket's sorted contents to the output.
 Since the buckets cover increasing value ranges, this produces a fully sorted array.

 The diagram above simplifies the bucket indices for readability.
-In the actual algorithm, several buckets would be empty, and we skip over those during concatenation.
+The actual algorithm leaves several buckets empty and skips them during concatenation.

 Code Implementation